 The cost of house remodel in the United States varies from $19,800 to $73,200, depending on the size and quality of materials you use.
 If you don’t plan and create a home improvement fund, you may end up taking a personal loan or using a credit card for the renovations.
 Nearly 1/4th of U.S residents have personal loans; about 25% of them have taken personal loans for home improvement purposes.
 We recommend you start pooling the money for home improvement at least one year before the event rather than taking the debt to finance it.

 Short-term Financial Goal Four: To create a family vacation fund of $10,000 within the next 12 months.

 Do you know vacations and family holidays help you keep family harmony?
 It is good to plan a family vacation once every year or two.
 Having a financial plan that enables you to save money for your upcoming vacation is always a good idea rather than using credit cards.
-The average credit card interest rate in 2021 is 16.13%, which is quite expensive.
+The average credit card interest rate is 16.17%, which is quite expensive.
 This could be devastating to your financial journey if you don’t pay credit card bills on time.

 Short-term Financial Goal Five: To pay off the expensive debt of $XXXXX by saving for the next 12 months.